Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

-where $J_H^p$ is the Hund's coupling at the ligand, $U_p$ is the excess Coulomb repulsion at the ligand, $\Delta_{pd} \approx 4.5$ eV is the charge-transfer gap.
-We take the same approximations as Ref.~\onlinecite{liu2018pseudospin} ($U_p = 0.7 \ U_{t2g}, \ J_H^p = 0.3 \ U_p$), and consider $t_{pd}^\sigma \approx 1$ eV, $t_{pd}^\pi \approx -0.5$ eV, according to Fig.~\ref{fig:hops_var}(b).
+where $J_H^p$ is the Hund's coupling at the ligand, $U_p$ is the excess Coulomb repulsion at the ligand ion, $\Delta_{pd} \approx 4.5$ eV is the charge-transfer gap.
+We take the same approximations as Ref.~\onlinecite{liu2018pseudospin} ($U_p = 0.7 \ U_{t2g}, \ J_H^p = 0.3 \ U_p$), and consider $t_{pd}^\sigma \approx 1$ eV, $t_{pd}^\pi \approx -0.5$ eV, according to Fig.~\ref{fig:hops_var}(a).
 From this, we estimate the correction to the Kitaev coupling to be negligible $\delta K \sim 0.1$ meV, while the corrections to the Heisenberg coupling may be typically in the range $\delta J \sim -2$ to $-6$ meV.
-The remaining contributions to the exchange are investigated in the next sections.
+The reason for the discrepancy in magnitudes between $\delta J$ and $\delta K$ is that the dominant contribution to $\delta J$ comes from hopping between the $e_g$ and $p$ orbitals (depicted in Fig.~\ref{fig:exchangepaths}(c)), as parameterized by the large hopping $t_{pd}^\sigma$.
+This process does not contribute to $K$.
+The small correction $\delta K$ is henceforth neglected.

+In the following, we compute all exchange contributions that are captured within the downfolded $d$-only basis using exact diagonalization of the model Eq'n (\ref{eqn:overallham}) for two Co sites.
+The couplings are extracted by projecting onto the ideal $j_{1/2}$ doublets defined in eq'n (\ref{eqn:j12a}, \ref{eqn:j12b}).
+This procedure is described in more detail in Ref.~\onlinecite{winter2016challenges}, and is guaranteed to yield couplings that converge to the results of perturbation theory with respect to $\mathcal{H}_{\rm hop}$ for small values of $t_n/U$ (with all other contributions to the Hamiltonian, which appear in $\mathcal{H}_i$, being treated exactly).
+The reason for adopting this method is that analytical perturbation theory is generally challenging for finite $\Delta_2$ and the full set of allowed hoppings $t_{1-6}$.
+The expressions below are intended to be used with hopping integrals extracted from DFT, which are assumed to be suitably renormalized.
+The correction $\delta J$ must be added to the computed couplings to estimate the omitted ligand exchange processes depicted in Fig.~\ref{fig:exchangepaths}(c).